brianglass/anastasis/files/kontakion_32.md

 When the Saviour had listened the Apostles
 And seen the sorrow of those who loved him,
 Then he supported them as a father his sons.
-He took pity and cried out, Â‘Do not weep, my friends, for this is not a moment for tears, Nor is it a day of sorrow;
+He took pity and cried out, ‘Do not weep, my friends, for this is not a moment for tears, Nor is it a day of sorrow;
 It is an hour of joy.
 For I am taking
 Wings to go towards my Father
 And I am coming to rest in my tent.
 For I made the firmament of heaven a tent,
-Not a tent which circumscribes, but which surrounds me, As Isaias cried, Â‘God has established heaven as a vault, And dwells there as in a tentÂ’, he who says to his own, Â‘I am not parting from you.
-I am with you and there is no one against you.Â’
+Not a tent which circumscribes, but which surrounds me, As Isaias cried, ‘God has established heaven as a vault, And dwells there as in a tent’, he who says to his own, ‘I am not parting from you.
+I am with you and there is no one against you.’

 **8**